 Productions are required to report their budget tier for Sideletter N to the Guild.
-Contact the Guild to learn what tier your production is classified under.
+Send an email to firstname.lastname@example.org to learn what tier your production is classified under.

 Don’t worry — you’re not alone!
 Sideletter N is a nuanced portion of our contract that can be difficult to parse.
 We want every member to be able to understand the work that they’re doing, and part of our efforts to help streaming productions gain parity with broadcast is trying to make understanding the differences easier for you.
 The most reliable way to learn more is to contact the Guild Office; a staff member will be able to provide the most accurate information specific to your working experience.
-Fill out the contact form to get in touch, or send an e-mail to email@example.com!
+Fill out the contact form on the right to get in touch, or send an email to email@example.com.

 New Media productions can fall into one of three different budget thresholds:

 - High Budget – Tier 1 are programs with the highest budget per minute

 - High Budget – Tier 2 are programs with a medium budget per minute

 - Not High Budget are programs with lower budgets.
 Additionally, any program under 20 minutes long is considered Not High budget.
 Please refer to the chart below for further details.

 These classifications are defined by the length of a program versus the budget of that program.
 “Program” here means an episode of a show, a movie, or other individual unit of a media production.